In our hyper-online world, the most valuable asset we have is data.

 If you find yourself reaching the end of this article wondering whether or not your site is optimized for first and zero party data collection, odds are it isn’t.
 The good news is that there are tools that can be easily implemented in no time at all to give you access to purchase intent data and ramp up your sales.

 Whym offers a suite of tools, for both seller and shopper, to fill the gaps in your buyer’s journey and inundated you with valuable first and zero party data.
-Check them out here, or read up on the ways they’ve helped other companies increase conversions by capitalizing on intent-to-buy.
+Read up on the ways they’ve helped other companies increase conversions by capitalizing on intent-to-buy.

 Whatever strategy you decide to use to optimize your site, one thing is clear: the data-scape if shifting.
 The only thing you can do is lean in.